Fshy/FshyBot/README.md

-!lewd [search term]     - Uploads a random NSFW image from Danbooru, of the given search term !sfw  [search term]     - Uploads a random SFW image from Danbooru, of the given search term !tags [search term]     - Searches Danbooru for possible related search tags !r    [subreddit]       - Uploads a random image from frontpage of a given subreddit !2B [nsfw]              - Uploads a random 2B image, or a NSFW version if supplied as a parameter
+!lewd [search term]     - Uploads a random NSFW image from Danbooru, of the given search term !sfw  [search term]     - Uploads a random SFW image from Danbooru, of the given search term !tags [search term]     - Searches Danbooru for possible related search tags !2B   [nsfw]            - Uploads a random 2B image, or a NSFW version if supplied as a parameter
 </pre>

 <h5>Misc</h5>